Black stilt: Conservation

 Despite decades of intensive protection, the black stilt remains one of the rarest species of wading bird, and one of the most endangered birds in the world.
 The population may have numbered 500–1000 birds in the 1940s, but began to rapidly decline in the 1950s, and just 68 adults were counted in 1962.
 Intensive management began in 1981, when numbers had declined to just 23 adult birds.
 By 1984, there were 32 adults in the wild, rising to 52 by 1992 (with another 32 in captivity).
 As of May 2020 the wild population was estimated at 169 wild adult birds.

 A captive population of kakī is maintained for breeding and subsequent wild release at a rearing facility in Twizel maintained by the Department of Conservation (DOC), and at the Isaac Conservation and Wildlife Trust in Christchurch.
 Eggs are collected every year for rearing, from both wild and captive birds.
 2021 was the second-best year on record for breeding, with 39 breeding pairs; 175 eggs were collected and 66 left to hatch on nests.
-Each year juvenile captive-bred birds are released into the wild along the Godley, Cass, and Tasman rivers in Te Manahuna/Mackenzie Basin, in August or September; 130 in 2019, and over 150 in 2021.
+Each year juvenile captive-bred birds are released into the wild along the Godley, Cass, and Tasman rivers in Te Manahuna/Mackenzie Basin, in August or September; 130 in 2019, over 150 in 2021 and 143 in 2023.
 The annual release in the wild of captive-bred birds, combined with predator control, have probably prevented black stilt from becoming extinct.